eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/24-define-a-function-to-set-common-behaviors-in-operators.md

 })
 ```

-The last step is replace our operators to use `createOperator` but in the case of our `map` and `filter` the signature is slitghly different.
+The last step is replace our operators to use `createOperator` but in the case of our `map` and `filter` the signature is slightly different.
 The operator that we are passing have different arguments, in the case of `map` it have a `transform` function as first argument and `filter` have a `predicate` function that `createOperator` doesn't know how to handle.

 Fix this is easy since the rest of the signature is the same, we just take the `transform` and `predicate` function out of the `createOperator` call.